setms/book/docs/requirements/analysis.md

 The statistical nature of such requirements means we can't test them with a single test, like we can for functional requirements.
-It also often means we must run the tests in production to get meaningful results.
+It also often means we must run the tests in production on real data to get meaningful results.

 You may force acceptance tests for quality attribute requirements into the `Given/When/Then` format: